nationalarchives/engineering-handbook/docs/index.md

 - **server-side and front-end developers discussing the technical approach _together_ before development begins** - a short conversation to agree on a technical approach that works from both perspectives can bring significant benefits and avoid one or both having to do significant refactoring and re-work
 - **identifying a peer reviewer early** and discussing the technical approach with them as it evolves

+## Requirements

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this handbook are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Help us improve this guidance

 The purpose of the development guide and peer review is to ensure we are delivering digital services that meet user needs in a way that is both efficient and effective.
 To achieve this it must work for product teams.